 For too many generations, women have been told to bear the abuse because, “that’s just how he is, so try to not anger him.”
-But we’re finally seeing big shifts in perspectives where women are quickly standing up for one another, asking what she needs and not blaming her for what happened to her.
-It’s high time that women are given safe spaces and that time is now.
+But we’re finally seeing significant shifts in perspectives where women are quickly standing up for one another, asking what she needs and not blaming her for what happened to her.
+It’s high time that women have access to safe religious spaces.

 Opening up these spaces of communication, both online and in communities needs to happen.
 Not enough is being done to heal all the hurt that Muslim women have experienced.
 HEART Women & Girls and MuslimARC are two organizations that work on the ground to provide that much-needed support to women and communities.
 Not only do they work to heal the trauma, but they are also proactive so that individuals recognize the signs of abuse and prejudice, and equip them with the knowledge to navigate that, helping themselves and others.

 Accountability, however, is not that easy to come across when discreditable behavior like the giveaway occurs.